 Statistics released by NHS England show that hospitals in England recorded 91 Never Events between January and March of this year.

 ‘Never Events’ are ‘serious, largely preventable patient safety incidents’ which occur in the delivery of medical services.
 Where a ‘Never Event’ takes place, it is often the result of clinical negligence.
-As the name suggests, the mistakes and clinical negligence involved in such incidents are so fundamental that they should simply never occur.
+As the name suggests, the mistakes and medical negligence involved in such incidents are so fundamental that they should simply never occur.

 Never Events, as reported by NHS England, include patients having the wrong part of their body operated on, having medical apparatus left in their body after a surgical procedure and having the wrong implant or prosthesis implanted.
 In total, 91 Never Events were recorded by hospitals in England between January and March 2016.
 The most common mistakes were undertaking surgery on the wrong part of the body (39 incidents), leaving medical apparatus inside patients following surgery (23) and placing the wrong implant or prosthesis in patients (13).